krishaamer/green-filter-research/research/literature/ai.md

 > speak of machines thinking without expecting to be contradicted.”* -
 > from @stanfordencyclopediaofphilosophyTuringTest2021

-Today, AI-based solutions are a mainstay in medical research, drug development, patient care \[@LEITE20212515;
-@holzingerAILifeTrends2023\], quickly finding potential vaccine candidates during the COVID19 pandemic \[@ZAFAR2022249\], self-driving vehicles (cars, delivery robots, drones in the sea, air), as well as AI-based assistants, which will be the focus here.

-By the 2010s AI became powerful enough to beat humans in games of Go and Chess, yet it did not yet pass the Turing test.
-Its use was limited to specific tasks and generalized models did not exist yet.
-This changed with increase in computing power and a new approach called *deep learning*, largely modeled after the *neural networks* of the biological (human) brain.
+Over the years, the field of AI has seen a long process of incremental improvements, developing increasingly advanced models of decision-making .
+By the 2010s AI models became capable enough to beat humans in games of Go and Chess, yet they did not yet pass the Turing test.
+AI use was limited to specific tasks.
+This changed with increase in computing power and a new approach called *deep learning*, largely modeled after the *neural networks* of the biological (human) brain, which led to increasingly generalized models.

+Specific AI-based models became a mainstay in medical research, drug development, patient care \[@LEITE20212515;
+@holzingerAILifeTrends2023\], quickly finding potential vaccine candidates during the COVID19 pandemic \[@ZAFAR2022249\], self-driving vehicles, including cars, delivery robots, drones in the sea and air, as well as AI-based assistants, which will be the focus here.

+-   @capinstituteGettingRealArtificial2023 foundational AI models enable
+    a holistic approach to learning, combining many disciplines using languages, instead of the reductionist way we as human think because of our limitations.

 @nobleFifthIndustrialRevolution2022 proposes AI begets the beginning of the ***5th industrial revolution*** which brings the collaboration of